MRIStandards/PhantomViewer/README.md

    lmfit Version: 1.0.0          (for nonlinear least squares fitting routines)

+ **Optional Modules**
-   unwrap Version: 0.1.1
+   unwrap Version: 0.1.1        (for phase unwrapping)

    scikit-image  Version: 0.11.3: uses unwrap_phase from skimage.resoration

    PyOpenGL                      (Used for 3D plotting)

-will work with Anaconda 2 with Python 2.7.11, PYQT4 (not recommended)
+**Will work with Anaconda 2, Python 2.7.11, PYQT4 (not recommended)**

-Uses PhantomViewerGui created from PhantomViewer.ui by Qt Designer
+The main Gui is PhantomViewerGui5.py created from PhantomViewer.ui by Qt Designer

-  convert ui file to python by executing:
+  You can convert ui file to python by executing (this is not necessary unless you are modifying the GUI):

       "designer\pyuic4 designer\PhantomViewerGui.ui -o PhantomViewerpy\PhantomViewerGui4.py"